Friday, February 14, 2025

 It was not my plan, but I find it interesting that my last post was titled, "Why Don't We Get The Story We Want?"

-You see, my belief in that statement is even deeper now, than when I wrote those words almost six months ago.
+You see, my belief in that statement is even deeper now, than when I wrote those words almost seven months ago.

-To be clear, my lack of peace and joy were my choices.
-I believe that even in the middle of trying circumstances, God always has a path that leads to peace and joy, but it is a difficult choice, and sadly, was not the path I always chose.
+Let me be clear, my lack of peace and joy were my choices.
+The Bible teaches that even in the middle of challenging circumstances, God will always provide a path that leads to peace and joy.
+However this is is a difficult choice, and sadly, was not the path that I chose.

-So I guess what I am trying to say is though life looks very different now, there are certain constants that have thankfully remained the same.
+So though life looks very different now, there are certain constants that have thankfully remained the same.

 I have friends and family who love me as well.